- Best corner TV mount

 Single extending arm or dual extending arm?

-A single extending arm is when there is only one arm attached to the TV bracket—a dual extending arm using two arms to connect to a bracket, which requires fixing two wall studs on each arm.
+A single extending arm is when there is only one arm attached to the TV bracket, whereas a dual extending arm uses two arms to connect from the bracket, which requires fixing two wall studs on each arm.

 Single-extending arm

-- A single extending arm is better suited for lighter and smaller TV screens.
+- A single extending arm is better suited for lighter and smaller screens.

 - Only on moving part makes the position much easier to handle, maneuver, and adjust with much more reach and flexibility.